Generator

 A bicycle dynamo lights the headlamp by spinning a magnet past a coil as the wheel turns.

-Generators produce virtually all the world's electricity โ€” in coal, nuclear, hydro, and wind power plants.
+Generators produce virtually all the world's electricity โ€” in coal, gas, nuclear, hydroelectric, and wind power plants, a turbine spins a generator.
+Understanding generators is essential to energy production, power engineering, and the global electrical grid.

 A generator produces alternating current (AC) naturally because the flux through the coil oscillates as it rotates.